-- 3-5.1.1 A permanent visual recording device shall be provided for each box circuit and each tie circuit. - 3-5.1.2 In a Type A System, these devices shall be installed at the Communication Center.
-A reserve recording device shall be provided where there are five or more box circuits. - 3-5.1.3 In a Type B System, these devices shall be installed either at a location where an operator is constantly on duty or at a fire station(s). - 3-5.1.4 When recording devices are installed in unmanned fire stations, sufficient outside alerting devices shall be provided to assure response of fire department personnel even though the recording and sounding facilities in any one receiving location are inoperative.
+3-5.1.1 A device for producing a permanent visual record shall be provided at each Communication Center for each box circuit and each tie circuit.
+A reserve recording device shall be provided where there are five or more box circuits.

+3-5.1.2 In a Type B System, one such device shall be installed in each fire station and at least one in the Communication Center.